Affordable Care Act (ACA)

 What are the responsibilities of each college/department?

-As the Human Resources office calculates hours worked during the Measurement Period by temporary employees, respond as quickly as possible to any requests for information.
+As the Office of Human Resources calculates hours worked during the Measurement Period by temporary employees, respond as quickly as possible to any requests for information.
 Assist in following up with eligible employees in returning either their enrollment forms or waivers.

-How does this affect the five-month non-benefitted positions?
+How does this affect the five-month non-benefited positions?

 Employees hired in a position that is not regularly funded at 30 hours or more per week, will be immediately offered ACA health insurance coverage.